UAlbany-ECE-Design-Lab/design-lab/README.md

 [Current Team Perferences](https://livealbany-my.sharepoint.com/:x:/g/personal/jmuckell_albany_edu/EY_dg4uZ4xVEvlr32C7VCy0BMB_VQVFFj9IykNlhChTojQ?e=hk52sG)

-To add/update your preferences, you can do so immediately after class or by emailing the course TA.
+To add/update your preferences, you can do so immediately before or after class or by emailing the course TA (Joy Saha:  jsaha2 "at" albany.edu).

 ## Peer Evaluation
 At the end of the semester, you will complete an evaluation of your teammates.